 Amtrak-ing on the East Coast

-It was not even an express Acela journey but plain ol' Amtrak, once again, as I made a leisurely trip to Boston to NY and back.
+It was not even an express Acela journey but plain ol' Amtrak, once again, as I made a leisurely trip from Boston to NY and back.
 Time-wise, it's a close call between flying or taking the train.
 For me, the train wins on the basis of free wi-fi and the ability to look at passing scenery, however non-descript it may be.
 I start with the more interesting bits in line with my new 'positivity-creates-a-good-energy-chain-reaction' philosophy.

 Some rail coaches have so much leg space that I could fit this small cabin-size suitcase (borrowed from friends) in front of me albeit at the cost of being unable to stretch my legs out in luxury.
 There is overhead space of course but for those who not quite six-feet tall, this is great.